Simon Faithfull: Biography

 Faithfull grew up at Braziers Park, the son of Major Robert Glynn Faithfull (1912–1998) and his second wife, Margaret Elizabeth (Kipps) Faithfull, whom he had married in 1963.
-He is a half brother to singer and actress Marianne Faithfull through his father's first marriage.
+He was a half brother to singer and actress Marianne Faithfull through his father's first marriage.

 He was the first visual artist to receive an Arts Council England Fellowship to travel to Antarctica with the British Antarctic Survey.
 The journey began in November 2004 and lasted for two months.
 During this journey, Faithfull made daily drawings on a PalmPilot recording the daily events and sights of a journey ever further south.
 As with other drawing projects, these sketches were then relayed back to the world via email.
 In this case 3,000 people around the world received a live drawn message from end of the world.